-As part of the subject planning proposal it is intended to include a local clause within Parramatta Local Environmental Plan 2011 which enables a design integrity panel process consistent with Council's resolution of 11 May 2015.
-Refer Section 2.1 in Part 2.
+As part of the subject planning proposal it is intended to include a local clause within Parramatta LEP 2011 which enables a design integrity panel process consistent with Council's resolution of 11 May 2015 (refer to Section 2.2.1).
 This requires an amendment to the Parramatta LEP 2011 Key Sites Map.